wtcoin/docs-1/source/includes/_microtx.md

 After POSTing this to `/txs/micro` you'll receive another partially filled out [Microtransaction](#microtransaction) object, but one containing a **tosign** array.
 You must then sign the data in this array with your locally-stored private key; signing can be a tricky process, but you can use our [signer tool](https://github.com/blockcypher/btcutils/tree/master/signer) as a baseline.
 Once that data is signed, it must be inserted to a **signatures** within the previously returned [Microtransaction](#microtransaction) object.
 Then, you send this completed [Microtransaction](#microtransaction) to `/txs/micro`.

-As with the private key method, the call will hold until the confidence factor reaches 99% (usually about 8 seconds).
+As with the private key method, the call will hold until the Confidence Factor reaches 99% (usually about 8 seconds).
 If successful thereafter, a completed [Microtransaction object](#microtransaction) will be returned (which will include the transaction's **hash** for future queries), along with an HTTP Status Code 201.

 ## Security vs Convenience